tsqllint/tsqllint/README.md

 TSQLLint provides a configurable "compatibility-level" that aligns with [SQL Server's Compatibility Level](http://docs.microsoft.com/en-us/sql/relational-databases/databases/view-or-change-the-compatibility-level-of-a-database).
 The value defaults to 120 but may be changed with the following edit to the `.tsqllintrc` or by using inline comments within the SQL file.
 TSQLLint supports the following compatibility levels 80, 90, 100, 110, 120, 130, 140, and 150.

-### Setting a default Compatability Level using .tsqllintrc
+### Setting a default Compatibility Level using .tsqllintrc

-Setting the compatability level within the `.tsqllintrc` file configures the default Compatability Level for all files.
+Setting the compatibility level within the `.tsqllintrc` file configures the default Compatibility Level for all files.

 ```json
 {